 This latest Playing Card Oracles: Alchemy Edition Deck is the third published playing card deck for card reading by my dad, C.J.
 Freeman (1941 – 2010.)
 This to me, is the most compelling so far.
 Perhaps it is the rich pallet, the almost gelatin like expressions in some of the figures, or perhaps it is just too many hours spent in photo editing staring at these things.

 Whatever the cause, I am having a love affair with oracle images.

 One thing that adds to my love problem is that these images were painted large (maybe huge is a better word? most being 30″ x 42.5″) and that means not only are the faces and torso’s as big as your own, but the closer you look the more entrancing detail you find.
 They are from another time, another world.
 To stand in front of these original paintings is to be transported.

-All in all there are 51 paintings (all four of the 7’s in the deck use the same image,) created by my dad about 35 years ago for an extraordinary playing card deck.
+All in all there are 51 paintings (all four of the 7’s in the deck use the same image,) created by my dad about 35 years ago for an extraordinary playing card deck for card reading.
 It was a completely original idea at the time, only slightly less so now in 2015.
 I believe that his formerly main stream published deck (The Playing Card Oracles, published by U.S. Games Systems, Inc.,) helped to turn the tide and create a larger awareness of playing cards as more than just for games.
 It created an opening, preparing the way for this perhaps even more dramatic display of Oracle art in this new Alchemy Edition Deck.